NickKelly1/blog-js-inheritance-the-dark-arts/readme.md

 ```

 Notice we have both `SubClass.prototype.value` and `SuperClass.prototype.vaue`.
 `SubClass.prototype.value` overrides `SuperClass.prototype.value`. `SubClass.prototype.value` has a setter with NO GETTER!!
-When we read `sub.value`, we accessing `SubClass.prototype.value` which has no getter and therefore returns `undefined`.
+When we read `sub.value`, we accessing `SubClass.prototype.value` which has no getter and a value of undefined by default, and therefore returns `undefined`.
 We never reach `SuperClass.prototype.value`!
 This issue once cost me 4 hours in debugging hell.

 ### Explanation: 2.
 Deleting from a class instance